sriramE5/loopminds/readme.md

-main page for loopminds link: loopminds.in
+main page for loopminds link: {loopminds.in}